awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter.md

 # AWS Systems Manager OpsCenter<a name="OpsCenter"></a>

-OpsCenter provides a central location where operations engineers and IT professionals can view, investigate, and resolve operational work items \(OpsItems\) related to AWS resources\.
+OpsCenter, a capability of AWS Systems Manager, provides a central location where operations engineers and IT professionals can view, investigate, and resolve operational work items \(OpsItems\) related to AWS resources\.
 OpsCenter is designed to reduce mean time to resolution for issues impacting AWS resources\.
 This Systems Manager capability aggregates and standardizes OpsItems across services while providing contextual investigation data about each OpsItem, related OpsItems, and related resources\.
 OpsCenter also provides Systems Manager Automation documents \(runbooks\) that you can use to quickly resolve issues\.
 You can specify searchable, custom data for each OpsItem\.
 You can also view automatically\-generated summary reports about OpsItems by status and source\.

 OpsCenter is integrated with Amazon EventBridge and Amazon CloudWatch\.
 This means you can configure these services to automatically create an OpsItem in OpsCenter when a CloudWatch alarm enters the `ALARM` state or when EventBridge processes an event from any AWS service that publishes events\.
 Configuring CloudWatch alarms and EventBridge events to automatically create OpsItems enables you to quickly diagnose and remediate issues with AWS resources from a single console\.